RileyHop1/Rapsberrry-Pi-2-Mecanum-Wheel-Car-Project/README.md

 I didn't really learn anything new about software design or C++ from this project.
 I had already taken TCS 360 beforehand, and within that class, I wrote a 2D dungeon crawler in C++ using the SDL3 library, so I already have some experience working on software projects and
 C++.
 All the things we did for this project in C++ kind of just fall under the scope of things I have already done.

+## Testing

+### Test 1:
+To test movement I pressed D to rotate the car to the right twice and  w to move it forward.
+I entered in a speed of 10 and the cars y position changed to -10, I then entered in s with a speed of 10 to see if it would move back to the (0,0) and it did.

+### Test 2: